WalkingDevFlag/Depth-Map-Generator/README.md

 This project performs depth estimation on an input image using the MiDaS (Monocular Depth Estimation) model from Intel's Intelligent Systems Lab.
 The MiDaS model provides state-of-the-art performance for depth estimation tasks, and this implementation allows you to use either "DPT_Large", "DPT_Hybrid", or "MiDaS_small" models based on your accuracy and performance needs.

 ## Features

--Load and preprocess images.
+- Load and preprocess images.
--Perform depth estimation using the MiDaS model.
+- Perform depth estimation using the MiDaS model.
--Display the input image and its corresponding depth map.
+- Display the input image and its corresponding depth map.
--Save the depth map with a modified file name.

 ## Prerequisites